Know the Signs of Colon Cancer at Any Age

 The purpose of regular screenings is to detect cancer before symptoms arise.
 Early detection offers the best chance for an ideal outcome should you receive a cancer diagnosis.

-However, it’s also important to know the possible symptoms of colon cancer, especially if you’re under age 50.
-About 12% of people diagnosed with colorectal cancer are under age 50, according to the American Cancer Society.
+However, it’s also important to know the possible symptoms of colon cancer, especially if you’re under age 45.
+About 12% of people diagnosed with colorectal cancer are younger than 50, according to the American Cancer Society.
 Incidence rates have been increasing in 20- to 39-year-olds since the mid-1980s and in 40- to 50-year-olds since the mid-1990s.
+That led to updates to the guidelines – including making age 45 the recommended time to get the first colonoscopy.

 If you experience any of these, talk to your doctor: